 - Jerky shooter

-- Spice mix and Cure (we use HI Mountain)
+- Jerky cure and seasoning mix (we use Hi Mountain)

 Once you have all of the racks filled, go ahead and turn your dehydrator on.
 You will need to let them “cook” for 5 to 5.5 hours.
 For best results, rotate the racks every hour.
 Sometimes the ones on the top rack cook differently than the ones on the bottom.
 So, just rotate them through each hour so each rack gets the same amount of dehydration.
 This will also give you a chance to check them each hour to see if they are done.
 Some people like more chewy jerky and others like to have to gnaw at it.
 It’s up to you.